-The Plan benefits described in this Summary Plan Description are intended solely for the benefit of you and your covered Dependents.
-No person who is not a Plan participant or Dependent of a Plan participant may bring a legal or equitable Claim or cause of action pursuant to this Summary Plan Description as an intended or third party beneficiary or assignee hereof.
+The Plan benefits described in this benefit booklet are intended solely for the benefit of you and your covered Dependents.
+No person who is not a Plan participant or Dependent of a Plan participant may bring a legal or equitable Claim or cause of action pursuant to this benefit booklet as an intended or third party beneficiary or assignee hereof.